-I posted about this year’s MacTaggart lecture on Twitter on the day of the lecture, Michaela Coel is one of only a handful of women invited to delivery this lecture.
-A few weeks on and having watched this several times I wanted to say more
+I posted about this year’s MacTaggart lecture on Twitter on the day of the lecture, Michaela Coel is one of only a handful of women invited to deliver this lecture.
+A few weeks on and having watched this several times, I wanted to say more.

-If watching this has left you moved, inspired and in awe of Michaela then her interview with actress and writer Katy Brand below recorded the day after delivery the MacTaggart lecture is below.
-She can also been seen in the forthcoming BBC2 drama Black Earth Rising which will be shown this autumn.
+If watching this has left you moved, inspired and in awe of Michaela, then her interview with actress and writer Katy Brand below recorded the day after delivery the MacTaggart lecture is below.
+She can also be seen in the forthcoming BBC2 drama Black Earth Rising, showing on BBC2 this autumn.